-- Be given notice by tenants who are leaving town for an extended period of time.
+- Be given a notice by a tenant who is leaving town for an extended period of time.

-- Accessing a rental unit to make needed inspections and repairs.
+- Accessing a unit to make needed inspections and repairs.

-- Use the tenant’s security deposit to pay for unpaid rent and/or excessive property damages.
+- Use the tenant’s security deposit to pay for unpaid rent and/or excessive damages.

 - Receive rent payments on-time.

 - Screen all prospective tenants that apply to live in their rentals.

 - Follow the correct procedure when terminating a lease or conducting evictions.

 - Not retaliate against a tenant who is exercising their legal right.

 - Disclose necessary information to tenants before they sign the lease.